forrest79/phpgsql/docs/db.md

 $connectionConfig = $connection->getConnectionConfig();
 ```

-You can check, if connection is connected:
+You can check if connection is connected:

 ```php
 if ($connection->isConnected()) {